cubusiak/DependencyVisualizer/README.md

-# DependencyVisualizer# Dependency Visualizer
+# Dependency Visualizer

 Dependency Visualizer is a tool for analyzing and visualizing dependencies in a Maven project.
 It uses the `pom.xml` files to generate a list of dependencies, and then creates an HTML reports with this list and csv files.

 ## Technologies

-- Java
+- Java 21
 - Maven
 - Groovy
 - Spock Framework